The black-and-white striped, 112 foot lighthouse at the Ludington State Park stands proudly on the shores of Lake Michigan.

 Nothing brings people together more than music, and there is certainly no shortage of concerts and performances in the Ludington area.
 Summer music fills the air with events such as the Thursday night concert series in downtown Ludington, and live music during the Final Friday Experience events.
 Many of the local bars and restaurants host live music throughout the summer, as well.
 Not a week goes by that you can’t find a musical performance somewhere in Ludington.

-Plays & Theater Performances
+Plays & Theatre Performances

 A movie is a nice escape from life, but a good live performance is hard to beat.
 The Ludington Area Center for the Arts showcases local talent in their theater productions.
 Outdoor theatre performances of Shakespeare and other classical works come alive each summer during the Stratford on the Avenue Theatre Festival in downtown Ludington’s Rotary Park.